creationix/howtonode.org/articles/haml-for-javascript.markdown

         :each user in users
           %li&= user

-First, there are two branches in this template.
-If the users list is empty then a static message will be shown, if not, then each user will be shown as a list item.
+There are two branches in this template.
+If the users list is empty, then a static message will be shown; if not, then each user will be shown as a list item.

 Here is how we modify the code to use this page: